ACA Camp at Lake Sebago and Sebago Canoe Club Cabin - New Fees and Rules for 2014

-As a member of Sebago Canoe Club, you have access to the American Canoe Association’s lovely private camp on the shores of Lake Sebago, in Harriman State Park.
+If you maintain membership in the American Canoe Association and Sebago, you have access to the American Canoe Association’s lovely private camp on the shores of Lake Sebago in Harriman State Park.
 The ACA camp is a great place to paddle, and people from all over the metro area come to spend a few hours, have a workout, take a swim, and go home again or possibly stay overnight.
-All members of our Brooklyn club are automatically members of the ACA.
-You may have noticed on your latest bill a line called "PAM fees".
-This $30 for an individual ($40 for a family) is your Paddle America Membership, another name for your ACA dues.
-When you receive your ACA card, you get all the benefits of membership in that nationwide organization, including use of the ACA camp.
+While all Sebago members are encouraged to become members of the ACA, those members wishing to use the Cabin and grounds at Lake Harriman must be ACA members.
+Please bring your ACA card as proof of membership.
+To join the ACA (www.americancanoe.org) , select membership type Paddle of America Club (PAC) and select Sebago.
+Dues are $30 for an individual; $40.00 for a family, and $25.00 for senior and students.

 You MUST SIGN IN and PAY ACA CAMP FEES at the Pavilion at the top of the hill each and every day you are there.
-And NO PETS are allowed in the ACA camp.
+NO PETS of any kind are allowed in the ACA camp.

-There is a day usage fee at the camp: $8 for each adult and $3 for each child, up to a maximum of $20 per family.
+There is a day usage fee at the camp: $10 for each adult and $5 for each child, up to a maximum of $20 per family.
 These are the fees for ACA members.
-If you bring a guest with you, and s/he is not an ACA member, the fees are $12 for an adult and $5 for a child, up to $30 per family.
+If you bring a guest with you, and s/he is not an ACA member, the fees are $15 for an adult and $5 for a child.
 Why more?
 The additional fee is for insurance while your guest is in the camp itself or on the water.
 Lucky for you, as an ACA member your insurance while at the camp and on the water is covered.

 If your guest is going to come with you several times in a season, you may decide to purchase ACA membership for them instead of paying the higher non-member fees.
 An individual membership costs $40, and a family can join for $60.
 You can find information at americancanoe.org, at the Pavilion, or from the camp director, Linda Peterson, in cabin C-25 up the hill.

 If you find yourself at the camp frequently, you may purchase a season pass instead of paying every day you visit.
-It costs $65 for an adult, $50 for a senior (over 65), $30 for a child (under 18), or $125 for a family, and is good from May 1 through October 15.
-You can get an application at the Pavilion, from the camp director, or you can download one at aca-atlanticdivisionblog.com/wp-content/uploads/2011/03/seasonpass2011.pdf.
-Remember, you must still sign in to the camp every day, even if you have a season pass.
+It costs $65 for an adult, $50 for a Senior (over 65), $30 for a child (under 18), or $125 for a family, and is good from May 1 through October 15.
+You can get an application at the Pavilion, from the camp director, or you can download one at: https://sites.google.com/site/acalakesebago/season-pass-application-1 Remember, you must still sign in to the camp every day, even if you have a season pass.

-No one can reserve the cabin for their group alone.
+No one can reserve the cabin for exclusively for his or her group.
 You have to be ready to share with anyone who may show up.
-There are three bedrooms: two rooms with bunkbeds for four, and one room with a queen-size bed, plus there is a single bed in the main room.
+There are three bedrooms: two rooms with two twin beds each and one room with a queen-size bed, plus there is a single bed in the main room.
 You should bring all bedding with you, as none is provided except a mattress.
 There is a refrigerator, a stove and oven, a microwave, and electricity, but no running water in the cabin.
-Toilets, showers and drinkable water are available in a camp facility that is close by.
+Toilets and showers are available in a camp facility that is close by.

-Fees for using the Sebago Canoe Club cabin and equipment are $5 per person, with a maximum per family of $10 each day.
+Fees for using the Sebago Canoe Club cabin overnight are $10 per person for Sebago members, with a maximum per family of $20 each night.
+Non-members pay $10 per day whether they are sleeping in the cabin or just using it for day use, with a maximum per family of $25.00 each day/night.
+A family consists of 2 adults and all children under 18 years of age.
+Non-Sebago members are required to pay a $10 equipment usage fee per person.
 You must pay your fees in the box in the cabin, using the envelopes provided.
 Remember to SIGN IN at the CABIN, noting your dates of arrival and departure.
 The fees and sign-in are IN ADDITION to fees and sign-in for the ACA CAMP.
 You MUST PAY your ACA CAMP day usage fee separately from your payment for using the CABIN.
 We cannot do it for you.

 Whether you visit for a day or a week, take advantage of your access to Lake Sebago.
 It is an incredible resource, just one hour away from the city.
 You will meet people from all over the world who have lots in common with you: paddling and love of the outdoors.
 The camp has been around since the Great Depression, and many families have been paddling and roughing it there for generations.
 Visitors often say they feel like they are in the Adirondacks when they are there.

-If you have any questions, if you are a senior member and you would like a key to the cabin, or if you want to make reservations, please contact the cabin steward, Michael Boxer, email@example.com.
+If you have any questions, if you are a Senior member and you would like a key to the cabin, or if you want to make reservations, please contact the cabin steward, Linda Peterson, at firstname.lastname@example.org